Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 According to the article “Psychedelic and Dissociative Drugs” by the National Institute on Drug Abuse (NIDA), factors contributing to hallucinogen addiction include “genetic, psychological, and environmental influences.”

 - Genetic Predisposition: Individuals with a family history of substance abuse are more prone to develop hallucinogen addiction due to inherited genetic factors that affect brain chemistry and response to drugs.
-Studies have shown that specific genetic markers can increase susceptibility to addiction (NIDA).
+Studies have shown that specific genetic markers increase susceptibility to addiction (NIDA).

-- Psychological Factors: Mental health conditions such as depression, anxiety, and trauma can cause individuals to use hallucinogens as a form of self-medication.
+- Psychological Factors: Mental health conditions such as depression, anxiety, and trauma cause individuals to use hallucinogens as a form of self-medication.
 The article “Therapeutic Guidelines, Dangers, and Contraindications in Therapeutic Applications of Hallucinogens” by Frecska et al. (2013) states that “individuals with pre-existing mental health disorders are at higher risk of developing hallucinogen addiction.”

 - Environmental Influences: Growing up in an environment where drug use is normalized, experiencing peer pressure, or having easy access to hallucinogens increases the risk of addiction.
-According to the article “Hallucinogen Use and Abuse” by Johnson et al. (2015), published in the Journal of Substance Abuse Treatment, “environmental factors such as peer influence and drug availability play a critical role in the development of hallucinogen addiction.”

 - Cultural and Social Factors: Cultural acceptance of hallucinogen use in certain social or religious contexts contributes to addiction.
-In some cultures, hallucinogens are used in rituals and ceremonies, which may normalize their use and increase the risk of addiction.
+In some cultures, hallucinogens are used in rituals and ceremonies, which normalize their use and increase the risk of addiction.

 What are the Effects of Hallucinogen Addiction?